igor-elovikov/sd-sex/README.md

 ## Plugin Settings

+All the settings stored in settings.json located in plugin directory.
-In settings.json you can set custom font size for editor.
-Use it to adjust editor appearance to your DPI
+There you can set the custom font sizes for editor, use it to adjust editor appearance to your DPI Also there are additional settings:
+* `"tab_spaces": 4` - Number of spaces for tabs in the editor
+* `"align_max_nodes": 150` - Compiled graph can be aligned to make a more readable structure.
+However for complex graphs that can be very slow so it triggers only if number of nodes less than `align_max_nodes` setting (set it to zero if you don't need an aligment)

 ## Metaprogramming Features